Angular2Guy/AngularAndSpringWithMaps/README.md

 ## Testdata
 The testdata for the company site is Airbus Finkenwerder for the year 2020.
 The testdata for the year 2010 is dummy data.

+## Kubernetes setup
+In the helm directory is a kubernetes setup to run the angularandspringwithmaps project with minikube.
+The Helm chart deployes the postgres database and the angularandspringwithmaps with the needed parameters to run.

 ## Setup
 Java 11 or newer.